Chapter 7 – Intent as Code (Mission Objects)

 pyproject.toml / package.json) to choose the

-configured, the driver fails fast.
-The model never invents toolchains;
+package has no test command, the driver fails fast.
+The model never

 Documentation Synchronization